ProAccess/MakeMyHOAok/HOA Cert Program.md

 ---
-title: 'Proposal for establishing the California Board of Certification for Community Association Directors'
+title: 'Proposal for establishing the Board of Certification for Community Association Directors'
 ---
-<span class="title">Proposal for establishing the California Board of Certification for Community Association Directors</span>
+<span class="title">Proposal for establishing the Board of Certification for Community Association Directors</span>

 ___